Nowimps8/nw_comedyClub/README.md

-Completed Collision for the Slap-Side Comedy Club
+Completed Collision for the Split-Side Comedy Club

 Teleport locations